-The draft MoI will be submitted within 90 days, and finalised no later than 12 months, after final gazetting of the plan.
+The draft MoI will be submitted within 90 days, and finalised no later than 12 months, after final gazetting of the Plan or as required by law, whichever is the earlier.
 The MoI will need to:

-- ensure the independence of the REDISA Board; - mandate REDISA to ensure, within its powers, a strict separation between recyclers and subscribers (the latter being manufacturers and importers); - provide for industry-specific committees to advise the Board; - ensure confidentiality of industry-sensitive information including, inter alia, market share data; - ensure to the extent it is within its powers that anticompetitive behaviour in the industries it is involved in is not permitted; - mandate REDISA to fulfil socio-economic objectives of job creation and BBBEE development; and - define Environmental objectives.
+- ensure the independence of the REDISA Board; - mandate REDISA to ensure, within its powers, a strict separation between Processors and Tyre Producers (the latter being manufacturers and importers); - provide for industry-specific committees to advise the Board; - ensure confidentiality of industry-sensitive information including, inter alia, market share data; - ensure to the extent it is within its powers that anticompetitive behaviour in the industries it is involved in is not permitted; - mandate REDISA to fulfil socio-economic objectives of job creation and BBBEE development; and - define Environmental objectives.